Creating data bunker account in console

 Note: Following these steps will prevent OrganizationAccountAccessRole from making further changes to this account.
 Ensure other services such as Amazon Guard Duty and AWS Security Hub are configured before proceeding.
 If further changes are needed you will have to reset the root credentials for the security account.

 - Select the organizations account access role for your organization: Note: the default is OrganizationAccountAccessRole

 - Press Attach Policy and attach the AWS managed ReadOnlyAccess Policy

 - Navigate back to the OrganizationAccountAccessRole and press the X to remove the AdministratorAccess policy

-4. Turn on CloudTrail from the root account
+4. Turn on CloudTrail from the management account

 - Navigate to CloudTrail

 - Select Trails from the menu on the left